- Behavior

 Encourage children to reach out to their school’s guidance counselor or any staff member they might trust, says Ljubica Ciric, vice president of Child and Family Mental Health at Community Partners of South Florida.

-In fact, local agencies, including Community Partners, are providing co-located therapists at schools daily under a new program in the aftermath of the Marjory Stoneman Douglas High School shooting in Parkland, according to the Florida Department of Education.
+In fact, local agencies, including Community Partners, are providing co-located therapists at public schools under a special program in the aftermath of the 2018 Marjory Stoneman Douglas High School shooting in Parkland, according to the Florida Department of Education.

 3. WHO IS MOST VULNERABLE?